 Figure 1: Average daily air temperature (red), two-inch (green) and four-inch (blue) soil temperatures for spring 2020.
-Map of locations in bottom right.
+Soil type and placement are provided for each location.
+Map of locations provided in the bottom right.
 Soil temperatures are minimum temperatures for Versailles and Xenia and daily average for other sites.

 For more complete weather records for CFAES research stations, including temperature, precipitation, growing degree days, and other useful weather observations, please visit https://www.oardc.ohio-state.edu/weather1/.